 Because of the construction, these pieces are suitable for glass top stoves, as they are much more likely than the copper bottom variety to remain flat.

 There were other versions of Revere Ware deemed Tri-Ply as well, that contained a carbon steel core between two stainless steel layers.
 They were made to look like the tradition Revere Ware pans, sans the copper bottom.
-I much prefer the aluminum disk variety over these, as I think they are better at spreading the heat.
-The carbon steel core variety will not have the round disc on the bottom.
+While the aluminum disk variety over these are likely better at spreading the heat, I wouldn’t consider them safe anymore.
+So if you want the Tri-Ply line, use the one with the embedded core.
+The carbon steel / embedded core variety will not have the round disc on the bottom.